syang707/Boston-Air-Quality-Predictor/README.md

 # Test Plan / Metrics
 - Data Split:
   - Training Set (80%): Train the model on historical AQI and weather data from different seasons over the past 10 years (without the last two years).
-  - Testing Set (20%): split about 20% of our data (recently two years' data) as validation data to test as we train the model.
+  - Testing Set (20%): split the most recent two years of data (20% of the dataset) for validation to test as we train the model.

 - Evaluation Metrics:
   - Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual AQI values.
   - Mean Squared Error (MSE): Penalizes larger errors more than MAE, useful for assessing severe mispredictions.
   - R-squared (R²): Measures how well the model explains the variance in AQI.
-  - Prediction Stability: Compare next-day predictions over different test periods to ensure consistency and avoid erratic fluctuations.
+  - Prediction Stability: Evaluate prediction stability by comparing model forecasts across different test periods to detect inconsistencies or erratic fluctuations.